 However, a driver might not face all of these consequences for a DWI offense.

-Criminal penalties are imposed by the court following a DWI conviction.
-There are four "degrees" (or levels) of DWI penalties, with fourth-degree being the least and first-degree being the most serious.
+Criminal penalties are imposed by the court following a DWI conviction based on the degree of the DWI.
 Similar to administrative penalties, the severity of criminal penalties increases when aggravating factors are involved.

 Here are some of the possible penalties for the different levels of DWI offenses.